Generalised M\"obius Categories and Convolution Kleene Algebras

 Constructing convolution $n$-semirings and $n$-Kleene algebras requires again restrictions on domain and codomain.
-As in the $1$-dimensional case, we could define function spaces $S[C]$ and $K[C]$, for $S$ a dioid and $K$ a Kleene algebra.
+As in the $1$-dimensional case, we could define function spaces $S[C]$ and $K[C]$, for $S$ an $n$-dioid and $K$ an $n$-Kleene algebra.
 But this would trivialise the weights of cells in all dimension below $n$.
 In a strict $2$-category of paths, for instance, $C_0$ would model vertices, $C_1$ paths between vertices and $C_2$ higher cells between paths, and the approach outlined would assign the same weight to all paths between two vertices.
-We therefore restrict our attention to the alternative valency-based approach.
+We therefore restrict our attention to the alternative finite-valency-based approach.

-An $n$-catoid $C$ has \emph{finite valency} if each of the underlying catoids $C_i$ has finite valency.
+An $n$-catoid $C$ has \emph{finite valency} if each of the underlying catoids $C_i$ has this property.

-\begin{theorem} If $C$ is a finitely $2$-decomposable local $n$-catoid of finite valency and $S$ an $n$-semiring, then $S^C$ forms an $n$-semiring. \end{theorem} \begin{proof} It is known that $Q^C$ satisfies all $n$-quantale axioms except the closure axioms~\cite{CalkMPS25}.
+\begin{thm} If $C$ is a finitely $2$-decomposable local $n$-catoid of finite valency and $S$ an $n$-semiring, then $S^C$ forms an $n$-semiring. \end{thm} \begin{proof} It is shown in~\cite{CalkMPS25} that $Q^C$ satisfies all $n$-quantale axioms except the closure axioms.
 For finitely $2$-decomposable local $n$-catoids of finite valency, all sups in this proof remain finite.
 It remains to check the closure axioms.

 The first step unfolds the definition of $\Dom_j$ and $\ast_i$, the second applies distributivity laws, in particular for $\dom_j$.
 The third step shifts the composition constraint from $y$ to $x$, the fourth step uses the closure axiom on $s_j$.
 The fifth step uses distributivity laws and the final step again the definitions of $\Dom_j$ and $\ast_i$.